yutanagano/libtcrlm/README.md

 # libtcrlm

+> [!NOTE]
+> **To new collaborators that have been added to this repository:**
+> You have been added to this repository because you have access to the `sceptr` repository.
+> `libtcrlm` (this package) is now a dependency of `sceptr`, and so to install the newest deployments of `sceptr` you need access to this private repository as well.
+> In summary, you have been given access so that you can keep using the newest versions of `sceptr`.

 This is the TCR language modelling library that powers SCEPTR.
 It is a thin layer around PyTorch with some extra infrastructure.